EASY INSTALLATION : Integrated alignment aid tools, contact outputs on each column

 The COLIRIS II columns are specifically designed to protect medium-sized company premises and industrial sites.
 The product line, as well as its modularity (with the possibility of stacking columns), offers a high level of detection and deterrence in the field of perimeter protection.

 |Beam management mode||Multiplexed and synchronised optically (4 channels)|

 |Power supply||12Vdc / optional 110Vac/230Vac- 50Hz/60Hz and 12V 1.2Ah battery|

 |Operating Temperature||-35°C to +70°C|

-To use the barriers properly, it is important to ensure that the barrier is not installed on an unstable support (e.g. mesh, badly sealed pole, etc.).
+To use the barriers correctly, it is important to ensure that the barrier is not installed on an unstable support (e.g. badly sealed pole, etc.).
 Before installing an infrared barrier, check that the ground is quite level and will guarantee the stability of the columns with time.
 A maximum of 10° elevation may be tolerated between the columns.
 In case of elevation above 10°, contact SORHEA’s sales department.

 It is also important to check the cleanliness of the covers: it is important to clean them with a soft and damp cloth at least once a year.

 This technology works at a wavelength above that of visible light (950nm), which makes the IR beam invisible to the naked eye.

 The infrared beams are transmitted and received by infrared cells.
 The transmitter cellsgenerate a pulsed beam that is sent towards the receiver cellswhich capture the infrared pulses and transform them into electrical signals.
 In the absence or variation of the signal (loss of 95% of the transmitted signal), an intrusion alarm is triggered.
 To prevent the receiver cells from being interfered with by the transmitted infrared beams thecells are multiplexed.